threatcode/threat-ci-pipeline/README.md

 used by the build and tests, and (optionally) the signing key for the repositories in armor format.
-These variables are of [type file](https://salsa.debian.org/help/ci/variables/index.md#cicd-variable-types), which ease the multiline handling, but have the disadvantage that they can't be set on the salsa-ci.yml file.
+These variables are of [type file](https://salsa.debian.org/help/ci/variables/index.md#cicd-variable-types), which eases the multiline handling, but have the disadvantage that they can't be set on the salsa-ci.yml file.

 ### Setting variables on pipeline creation